 During the afternoon we also visited the British Museum – I have always found the treasures within totally mind boggling - to be confronted with so many objects that I had read about at school, but never really imagined seeing!

 On Day 2 we made it our mission to get some theatre tickets for that evening.
-After getting lost and separated on the tube due to overconfidence, we finally found the half-price ticket booth, and got some lovely seats for a show – The Umbrellas of Cherbourg, starring Meow Meow at the Gielgud Theatre.
-Not the hottest ticket of the day, but there weren’t a lot of hot tickets available at the half-price booth when we were there!
+After getting lost and separated on the tube due to overconfidence, we finally found the half-price ticket booth, and got some lovely seats for a show - it wasn't the hottest ticket of the day, but there weren’t a lot of hot tickets available at the half-price booth when we were there!

 After securing our tickets, we did the big sights of Westminster - Big Ben, Houses of Parliament, Whitehall and Westminster Abbey before wandering down to Buckingham Palace.
 We had the wrong day for changing of the guard, worth planning ahead for that one!

-Next stop – Trafalgar Square and a wander around the National Gallery’s wonderful collection before we were hungry again and headed to Covent Garden for a lunch of antipasti at Carluccio’s.
-Not a bad spot.
+Next stop – Trafalgar Square and a wander around the National Gallery’s wonderful collection before we were hungry again and headed to Covent Garden for lunch.

 The afternoon was spent in Marylebone with a quick wander through Selfridges and afternoon tea at the Mandeville hotel.
 Really nice hotel, great service and modern take on afternoon tea.